Collectible / Gold and Silver State Sales Taxes in South Dakota

 Sales taxes in South Dakota are calculated at checkout on the Silver.com website based on (1) the taxability of products sold by Silver.com in South Dakota set forth above, and (2) the specific tax rates established by the taxing jurisdiction of the delivery address in South Dakota.

 Silver.com began collecting sales taxes in South Dakota on October 1, 2018.
-Our sales tax number in South Dakota is 1033-8380-ST.
+Our sales tax license number in South Dakota is 1033-8380-ST.

 Please note: The above is not a comprehensive description of sales tax laws and requirements in the State of South Dakota.
 It is only intended to provide the reader with a brief overview of those sales tax laws and requirements currently in effect in the State of South Dakota that relate to the reader’s transactions with Silver.com.
 If you would like to research the sales tax laws and requirements in the State of South Dakota, we suggest you visit the South Dakota Department of Revenue located at https://dor.sd.gov/.